 - Try to assess, understand, and compassionately learn more about individuals with limited control over their physical movement, including apraxia, dyspraxia and autistic persons who are non-speaking.
 Find experts who can help the child/teen access technology and facilitated/augmented communication.
 These experts are often progressive speech and language pathologists.
 It’s not appropriate to use behavioral techniques dependent on a functional motor system for individuals who do not have adequate movement control.

-If we pay attention to the precursors of healthy social-development, then, ultimately, we will not need to employ stand-alone behavioral techniques.
+If we pay attention to the precursors of healthy social-development, then, ultimately, we will not need to employ stand-alone behavioral techniques reliant on negative consequences such as ignoring certain behaviors.
 Instead, we can use organic interactions—such as hugs, smiles, and reassuring nods—that naturally promote a sense of cooperation and well-being.
 These keys to mental health are hallmarks of supportive relationships and crucial factors in helping all children to develop resilience and a sense of well-being.

 If you are a provider, my new book describes how we can all embrace principles of social-emotional health across disciplines.